TechWriterKara/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 ![new test case Katalon Studio](../../images/katalon-studio/tutorials/create_test_case_using_script_mode/1.-Katalon-new-test-case1.png)

-2. Once a new test case is created, you switch to the **Script view.** Test steps specified in the Manual view are automatically translated to Groovy script in the **Script view**.
+2. Once a new test case is created, switch to the **Script view.** Test steps specified in the Manual view are automatically translated to Groovy script in the **Script view**.

 ![Script mode Katalon Studio](../../images/katalon-studio/tutorials/create_test_case_using_script_mode/2.-Katalon-script-view.png)